AdeniyiBen/My_Portfolio/README.md

 **Data Analysis Facilitator @ Kinplus Technologies (_2024 - Present_)**
 - Led workshops and training sessions on data analysis techniques and tools
 - Developed and delivered instructional materials, including presentations and hands-on exercises, to enhance participants' understanding of data analysis concepts
-- Provided one-on-one support to team members, addressing specific analytical challenges and offering solutions
+- Provided one-on-one support to team members, addressing specific analytical challenges and offering solutions.

+  **Graphics Designer @ RICHEM (_2018 - present_)**
+- Design Church Materials: Develop brochures, flyers, and posters for events, services, and programs
+- Event Branding: Design promotional materials for special events such as fundraisers, community outreach programs, and seasonal services
+- Update Materials: Regularly update and refresh visual content to keep it relevant and engaging.

-**Data Analyst Intern @ Sabi Programmers (_2024 - Present_)**
+**Data Analyst Intern @ Sabi Programmers (_2024 - 2025_)**
 - Assisted in collecting, cleaning, and organizing data from various sources to ensure accuracy and completeness
 - Utilized analytical tools (e.g., Excel, SQL, Python) to perform data analysis and generate insights for ongoing projects
 - Created visualizations and reports to communicate findings to team members and stakeholders.